markusdemedeiros/lucid/README.md

 # CPSC 312 Project

+TODO
+- Add line references to the code (I don't know how to do this)
+- Go over the template and make sure we're hitting all the major points
+- Submit on PrairieLearn

 Project Template for CPSC 312 Projects.
 Use this for both your proposal and final project submission.

 (Since you are submitting a link to a specific commit, we will be able to tell the difference.)